frcsdes/research-blog/pages/posts/compile_time_swizzling/content.md

 ```

 Ideally, the constructor should support list initialization as advertised above.
-We can use a contructor template that matches anything, and then contrains the type of arguments:
+We can use a contructor template that matches anything, and then constrains the type of arguments:

 ```cpp20
 template<class...
 Args>